peterho86666/linesplit/README.md

-# Git Clone the 2 files
+# Clone the 2 files
+# Placethe 2 files in the same directory
 # Run getUserScore.py in IDLE
+# fix the error.